xuankimtran/docs-1/pages/katalon-studio/tutorials/condition-to-stop.md

 permalink: katalon-studio/docs/terminate-execution-conditionally.html
 description: "This article provides the concept of terminating execution conditionally and the tutorial on common use cases."
 ---
-In this article, you will learn how to terminate an automation execution by configuring a maximum number of test failures, with examples using common use cases.
+In this article, you will learn how to terminate an automation execution by configuring a maximum number of test failures (T is the failure threshold value), with examples using common use cases.

 >**Requirements**
 >
 >- Katalon Studio **version 8.1.0 onwards**.
 >- A Katalon Runtime Engine License.
 See [Katalon licensing](https://docs.katalon.com/katalon-studio/docs/license.html).

-From version 8.1.0 onwards, you can terminate an execution after T test failures number (T is the failure threshold value).
+From version 8.1.0 onwards, you can terminate an execution after T test failures number.
 Reaching the threshold value immediately stops the entire test run.
 You can set this condition via the command-line option.
 The ability to terminate execution when reaching its failure threshold value helps you save time, provide early feedback, and avoid the execution of unnecessary automation test cases.

 >**What is a test failure?**
 >